Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis.md

 ### Informed Clues: 4/5
 **Very Good - Exceeds expectations**

-Informed clues generally relate to the correct answer, 'Historical Event', and provide distinct descriptions.
-However, some clues are too generic (e.g., #6) or lack specificity (e.g., #4 and #5).
-Clues #1, #3, #7, and #9 effectively describe historical events without being too vague.
-The answer word 'Historical Event' is not directly mentioned in any informed clue, avoiding answer contamination.
+Informed clues generally point to the correct answer specifically, with clue #1 and #4 being particularly effective.
+However, clue #3, #5, #7, and #9 have length issues and could be more descriptive.
+Clue #6 and #8 provide a good balance of specificity and breadth.

 ✅ Strengths:
 - Generally specific and relate to correct answer
 - Provide distinct perspectives where applicable

 ⚠️ Concerns:
-- Some informed clues lack specificity; Misinformed clues could be more ambiguous
+- Lack of diversity in informed clues #1 and #4, which are very similar

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-Misinformed clues attempt to create ambiguity but are not entirely effective.
-Clue #1 is too vague and could apply to other choices, while clue #2 is more misleading but still somewhat related to historical events.
-These clues do not perfectly create productive doubt, as they do not equally apply to multiple choices.
+Misinformed clues create some ambiguity but could be more effective.
+Clue #1 is too vague and doesn't relate closely enough to the answer, while clue #2 is more effective in creating doubt but still lacks a strong connection to the other choices.

 ✅ Strengths:
 - Attempt to create ambiguity